Jushkadas/Shareshed-Web-Developement/README.md

-This is the repository of team Sunshine - DECO3801
+This is the repository of the web development of Shareshed.

 The repository will be used for the ShareShed Project.